THre-Recyclable/Major-Scientist-o-/README.md

 # Major Scientist

 MajorScientist(o) is a SCP:SL Plugin.
 It requires [EXILED] to work.

-It adds 'Major Scientist' to the game.
-Every round, all D-classes and Scientists(or only Scientists) have a chance to spawn as a Major Scientist.
+Adds 'Major Scientist' to the game.
+Every round, all Scientists(or Class-Ds) have a chance to spawn as a Major Scientist.
 Major Scientist starts with better items and SCP-207 effects.
 But there is a penalty - if a major scientist dies, the MTF can't win.
 It will only make draw or SCP win or D-class win.

 For now, this is very initial version of the plugin.
 I will add some configurable options to it in future.